ANTIAIRCRAFT GUNS PART 3:

 Finnish use: 20 guns bought from Germany arrived in November of 1940.
 During Continuation War they were used to arm five 4-gun batteries.
 The guns were all mobile (towed).

 Skoda (Skodovy Zavody Plzni) started its work with anti-aircraft guns in typical way - by modifying existing field guns to anti-aircraft guns during World War 1.
 Year 1919 the factory started manufacturing copy of German 7,7 cm Flak 18 in co-operation with Schneider.
 Skoda kept manufacturing guns for Czechoslovakian military and for export in 1920's and 1930's.
 Year 1937 Skoda introduced new 75-mm anti-aircraft gun, which was based to its earlier model 1932 design.
-When Germans invaded Czechoslovakia in 1938 they naturally took over the guns taking them to their own use, but sold most of them to Italy.
+When Germans invaded Czechoslovakia in year 1938 they first took over the guns taking them to their own use, but then sold most of them to Italy.
 German military knew the guns as 7,5 cm Flak M.37(t) and the Italians knew them as Cannone da 75/49 or 75/50.
-They were quite modern mobile AA-guns at that time.
+By standards of that time they were quite modern mobile anti-aircraft guns.
 Two-axle 4-wheeled trailer was used for transporting them.
 After Mussolini lost his power in Italy German troops took some of the guns earlier sold to the Italians to their own use.

-Finland bought 20 of the Skoda anti-aircraft guns from Germany during Interim Peace and they arrived 20th of November 1940.
-The guns were used but in relatively good condition.
-They were used to arm 5 heavy antiaircraft-gun batteries (which each had 4 guns) during Continuation War.
-The guns proved to be not quite as good as heavy Bofors guns and especially old-fashioned fuses with gunpowder channels used in their ammunition decreased effectiveness as because of dispersion in their burning time fuse settings didn't function accurately.
-The 5 heavy batteries armed with these guns moved around a lot during Continuation War and they took new positions over 100 times.
-Three out of five batteries even served also in Lapland War.
-The guns were used with M/37 Skoda T 7 n mechanical fire control computer.
-The Skoda-guns nowadays remaining in Ilmatorjuntamuseo (Finnish Antiaircraft Museum) were used to shoot fire salutes in funeral of Marshal Mannerheim.
+Finland bought 20 of the Skoda anti-aircraft guns, five mechanical fire control computers and 56,000 rounds of ammunition from Germany during Interim Peace and they arrived 20th of November 1940.
+The guns were used, but in relatively good condition.
+They were used to equip five heavy antiaircraft-gun batteries (which each had four guns) for Continuation War.
+Due to their mobility those five units played important role during Continuation War.
+The guns proved to be reliable, but the old-fashioned fuses with gunpowder channels used in their ammunition decreased their effectiveness and caused larger dispersion on target area than what would have been preferred.
+The five heavy anti-aircraft gun batteries equipped with these guns moved around a lot during Continuation War and they took new positions over 100 times.
+Three out of five artillery batteries served also in Lapland War.
+The guns were used with M/37 Skoda T 7 n mechanical fire control computer, which was otherwise good, but too slow, since it was only able to accurately measure targets flying slower than 140 km/h.
+The Skoda-guns nowadays remaining in Ilmatorjuntamuseo (Finnish Antiaircraft Museum) are the guns that were used to shoot fire salutes in funeral of Marshal Mannerheim.

 This gun had high explosive (HE) shells loaded both with TNT (trotyl, trinitrotoluene) and amatol for anti-aircraft use.
 The HE-ammunition used with it contained both Finnish and German made ammunition.
 HE-shells contained 640 g of explosive and Finnish made TNT-loaded version contained also electron (magnesium-mix used to enhance flash produced by exploding shell and make them look more dangerous).
-In addition to these its ammunition inventory included also armour piercing tracer (AP-T) ammunition "75 psa Sk Vj4", which had 6,5 kg projectile and muzzle velocity of 775 m/sec.
+In addition to these its ammunition inventory included also armour piercing tracer (AP-T) ammunition 75 psa Sk Vj4, which had 6,5 kg projectile and muzzle velocity of 775 m/sec.
+While anti-aircraft ammunition manuals do not provide date for introduction of this ammunition, it seems likely to have been introduced around same time, that ammunition with similar projectiles was introduced to field artillery - around December 1942.

 76 ItK/14, Putilov